-Summary of Product
+Summary of Energy Drinks

 TL;DR - contains multiple supplements

 Energy Drinks are a classification of drinks designed to provide acute neural benefits such as stimulation, focus, and anti-fatigue.
-Most energy drinks have Caffeine as their primary ingredient.
+Most energy drinks have caffeine as their primary ingredient.

 'Energy Drinks' are fairly well studied as a combination of ingredients, and even more so as isolated ingredients.
 That being said, sometimes the combination of ingredients exerts different effects than isolated ingredients (when beneficial, it is known as 'synergism')